Hi, I’m Siobhan…

 Siobhan has spoken at businesses, schools, universities and literary festivals around the world, including the BBC, Hay Festival, Cheltenham Festival, Bath Festival, Ilkley Festival, YALC, YA Shot, London Book Fair and Sharjah Reading Festival.

-Through her Writing Consultancy she has helped many people, including celebrities, business owners, coaches, bloggers, novelists and entrepreneurs with their writing.
+Through her REBEL WRITERS CONSULTANCY she has helped many people, including celebrities, business owners, coaches, bloggers, novelists, self publishing authors and entrepreneurs with their writing.

 People she’s worked with include: